 (PRE)COTERIE

 Taking place in New York for its second edition, (Pre)Coterie will run June 9 through 11 after New York Fashion Week.
-Following the success of its first edition, the leading global womenswear event organized by UBM Fashion will mainly focus on resort wear including brands from Australia, Brazil and Colombia.
+Following the success of its first edition, the leading global womenswear event organized by UBM Fashion will mainly focus on resort wear, including brands from Australia, Brazil and Colombia.
 June’s showcase will also include apparel, designer accessories, fine jewelry, swim and activewear brands.
-The ‘Vintage@Coterie’ section will also return exhibiting unique and luxury curations for retailers and private collectors.
+The ‘Vintage@Coterie’ section will also return, exhibiting unique and luxury curations for retailers and private collectors.
 The vintage and beauty sections will be open both to professionals and to the public, further expanding the reach of the event.

 June 9 – 11, 2019